 In connection with the release of the 2012Q2 FHFA HPI results, a special revision was made to two historical HPI values.
 In prior releases, the all-transactions index values for Vermont-1976Q1 and West Virginia-1982Q1 were both reported to be 100.01.
 Those values were not correct; index values for those respective periods should have been set to missing because no modeling data were available in the underlying sample.
 The FHFA HPI releases for 2012Q2 and later periods reflect the change.
-With the release of the 2019Q1 FHFA HPI results, modeling data became available for Vermont-1976Q1.
-The FHFA HPI releases for 2019Q1 and later periods reflect the change.
+With the release of the 2019Q1 FHFA HPI results, modeling data became available for Vermont-1976Q1 and with the release of the 2020Q3 FHFA HPI results, modeling data became available for West Virginia-1982Q1.
+The FHFA HPI releases for 2020Q3 and later periods reflect these changes.

 Although both indexes employ the same fundamental repeat-valuations approach, there are several data and methodology differences.

 Among the dissimilarities:

 For details on these and other differences, consult the FHFA HPI Technical Description at

 A paper that analyzes in detail the methodological and data differences between the two metrics can be accessed at